Mariam-Amr/Sonnen_task/README.md

 ## Overview

 This project implements a function to determine the appropriate action based on photovoltaic (PV) production and household consumption.
-The function evaluates different scenarios to decide whether to charge with surplus energy, discharge, or take no action.
+The function evaluates different scenarios to decide whether to charge with surplus energy, Storge will supply house with power, or Nothing.

 ## Functionality